 - Develop strategic plans for restoring rivers, wetlands and aquatic species in the Appalachian region by working with partners, such as the Nature Conservancy and Trout Unlimited.

-- Develop and implement on the ground projects with the Partners for Fish and Wildlife Program, the National Fish Habitat Action Plan, and the National Fish Passage Program.
+- Develop and implement on the ground restoration of rivers and wetlands with the Partners for Fish and Wildlife Program, the National Fish Habitat Partnership, and the National Fish Passage Program.

 - Provide technical assistance to private landowners to restore and enhance fish and wildlife habitat on their property.

-- Cooperate with the U.S. Department of Agriculture on programs associated with the Farm Bill, Wildlife Habitat Incentives Program, Environmental Quality Incentive Program, Wetlands Reserve Program and the Conservation Reserve Program.
+- Cooperate with the U.S. Department of Agriculture on the Farm Bill Program, Wildlife Habitat Incentive Program, Environmental Quality Incentive Program, Wetlands Reserve Program and the Conservation Reserve Program.